Forbes Insights: The Rise Of The Customer Data Platform And What It Means To Businesses

 And the tools and solutions to accelerate CX development still need to be put into place.
 A majority of executives, 52%, report that while they are leveraging a variety of tools and technologies in functions or lines of business, there is little coordination and there’s a lack of the right tools.
 Only 19% report having a robust set of analytics tools and technology services supporting customer-data-driven decisions and campaigns.

 Yet there is an emerging approach to bringing customer data into one place: the customer data platform, or CDP.
 This new generation of systems is designed to bring all this disparate data about customers into a single intelligent environment and provide a synchronized, well-integrated view of the customer.
 These platforms are seeing widespread adoption across enterprises, as supported by the Forbes Insights/Treasure Data survey.
 Some 78% of organizations either have, or are developing, a customer data platform.

-Understanding This New Type Of Platform
+All About CDP: Understanding This New Type Of Platform

 Customer data platforms are more broad-based than the traditional CRM systems that have been in place in many organizations for years.
 While CRM systems are designed to enable management and analysis of a particular customer channel, CDPs bring data from across corporate channels into a single platform.
 Although CRM and business intelligence solutions have provided some intelligence about customer trends, CDPs tie customer data directly to marketing and sales initiatives.

 CDPs also provide marketing teams unified, real-time, self-service access to customer data, which can come from a variety of sources, like call center interactions, connected device data, product usage data, sales data, mobile apps, customer life cycle trends, websites, social media and email.
 CDPs also pave the way to greater personalization and delivery of a superior customer experience.